RamunasMalisauskas/muny-app/README.md

 ⚜️ Muny-app ⚜️

-  / Muny-app is created for you to track your expenses and income
+  / Muny-app is created for you to track your expenses and income;

   ⚙️ Built With:
-  / Used VUE.js framework
+  / Used VUE.js framework;
-  / Firebase Auth for user DB validation and managment / Firebase Firestore for the general database
+  / Firebase Auth for user DB validation and managment;
+  / Firebase Firestore for the general database;
-  / Bulma.css for the project grid and components
+  / Bulma.css for the project grid and components;

 🧿 Starter pack 🧿

   🪁 Demo version login:
-  / email: test@test.com
+  / email: test@test.com ;
-  / password: test123
+  / password: test123 ;

   💾 Installation on your device:
   / Clone the reposiory